 Shalini Pathak is a Staff Writer at EdTechReview (ETR) - India's leading edtech media & community.
 She has over four years of experience in media, covering different beats.
 Like all writers she's an enthusiastic reader first with a passion to create out of the box content, and an ability to write about any topic.
 As a part of the ETR team, she will cover the latest in the edtech industry with a focus on edtech startup stories and their funding.

-Previous Article How Extracurricular Activities Can Help Children with Their Academics How Extracurricular Activities Can Help Children With Their Academics?
+Previous Article How Extracurricular Activities Can Help Children With Their Academics How Extracurricular Activities Can Help Children With Their Academics?

-Next Article Career Launcher Introduces Cl Olympiad to Help Students Showcase Their Skills & Knowledge Career Launcher Introduces CL Olympiad to Help Students Showcase Their Skills & Knowledge
+Next Article Career Launcher Introduces CL Olympiad to Help Students Showcase Their Skills & Knowledge Career Launcher Introduces CL Olympiad to Help Students Showcase Their Skills & Knowledge

 AdvertisementWhy this Ad?